loganmarchione/loganmarchione.com/content/posts/2023/04/index.md

 I'm slowly [transitioning](/2022/12/k3s-cluster-updates/) all of my applications from a Docker Compose-based setup to running on Kubernetes (specifically, [K3s](https://k3s.io/)).
 Part of the reason I love Kubernetes is the tooling around it.

 I (try to) practice GitOps, so all of my Kubernetes configuration is in a [public GitHub repo](https://github.com/loganmarchione/k8s_homelab).
 I'm happily using [GitHub Actions](https://github.com/features/actions) and [Renovatebot](https://github.com/renovatebot/renovate) for Continuous Integration (CI).
 For example, each PR has tests run on it, then if specific conditions are met, the PR is merged.
-For Continuous Delivery (CD) I'm using [Flux](https://fluxcd.io/flux/), which runs in my K3s cluster and constantly tries to synchronize the current state to the "golden" state of the cluster on GitHub.
+For Continuous Delivery (CD) I'm using [Flux](https://fluxcd.io/flux/), which runs in my K3s cluster and constantly tries to synchronize the current cluster state to the "golden" state of the cluster on GitHub.
 This way, every change made to the `master` branch will be rolled out via Flux automatically.

 However, I still have some apps running on Docker Compose, and they might never make the transition to K3s (for one reason or another).
 I can still use tools for CI, but there are no real tools for CD when it comes to Docker Compose.
 When I merge PRs into `master`, I need to manually SSH into my Docker server, run `git pull`, then run `docker compose up -d` on each updated Compose file.
 This is a common complaint when searching online, and I found a whole article [here](https://www.augmentedmind.de/2022/03/20/continuous-deployment-with-docker/) about different solutions.

-This post is my attempt at CD for Docker Compose.
+This post is my attempt at implementing CD for Docker Compose.

 # Pull vs push

 As mentioned in [this](https://www.augmentedmind.de/2022/03/20/continuous-deployment-with-docker/) article, there are generally two ways to tackle this problem:

 - Pull-based approach
-  - An agent runs as a container and constantly tries to synchronize the current state to the "golden" state in git
+  - An agent runs as a container and constantly tries to synchronize the current cluster state to the "golden" state in git
-  - This is how Argo and Flux work
+  - This is how Argo and Flux work (but I'm not running in Kubernetes)
+  - This is how Harbormaster and Watchtower work (more on that below)
 - Push-based approach
   - On each change to master, some process runs via CI pipeline that pushes the changes to the server
-  - This is what I'm doing
+  - This is what I'm attempting

 ## What about Harbormaster or Watchtower?